-already supervised and approved by a firm principal and holding principals accountable for failures in these areas would be more cost effective.
-Numerous commenters proposed an alternative approach under which firms would delegate each of the covered functions to existing registered principals of the firm and reflect such assignments in the firm's written supervisory procedures ("WSPs").
-Other commenters noted the proposed rule change is unnecessary because people who handle customer funds go through background checks and fingerprinting.
+licensing will change failures of human character.22 Two commenters noted that frauds are almost always committed on the frontlines by individuals who are already licensed.
+23 Additionally, certain commenters opposed registration requirements for covered persons because their work is already supervised and approved by a firm principal24 and holding principals accountable for failures in these areas would be more cost effective.25 Numerous commenters proposed an alternative approach under which firms would delegate each of the covered functions to existing registered principals of the firm and reflect such assignments in the firm's written supervisory procedures ("WSPs").26 Other commenters noted the proposed rule change is unnecessary because people who handle customer funds go through background checks and fingerprinting.27

 In response, FINRA notes that covered persons are performing regulated broker-dealer functions on behalf of a member, and believes such persons should be subject to registration, examination and continuing education requirements to ensure that they attain and maintain specified levels of competence and knowledge to properly carry out their responsibilities to the member and its customers.
 FINRA does not agree that principal approval or background checks and fingerprinting are sufficient safeguards to ensure members' operations departments are functioning in a manner that will promote investor protection to the highest level possible.
 The proposed rule change is intended, among other things, to increase covered persons' awareness and knowledge that they are operating in a regulated environment designed to protect investors' interests and the integrity of the operations of a broker-dealer.
-In addition, the proposed rule will help to ensure that any fraudulent activity that may start in the front office of a firm cannot be
+In addition, the proposed rule will help to ensure that any fraudulent activity that may start in the front office of a firm cannot be processed without passing through a properly registered and trained Operations Professional.
+Requiring registration, testing and training for Operations Professionals should further strengthen members' compliance with securities laws, rules and regulations.